 Y’all, I have been trying to make my own version of easy vegan cornbread for over a year.
 I’m so glad to finally be sharing this Easy Vegan Cornbread recipe with you!
-It’s easy to make, moist, soft and slightly sweet.
+This classic southern dish is easy to make, moist, soft and slightly sweet.

 Oh, and of course DELICIOUS!
-You don’t even need an egg substitute for this recipe!
+You don’t even need an egg substitute for this recipe and it’s perfect for pairing with a nice bowl of hearty vegan chili.
+Yum.

 Ingredients You’ll Need to Make Easy Vegan Cornbread: